Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 But, the tradeoff is that the caffeine might also make you pee more, and you’ll be thirsty to replace the liquids you lose when you pee.

 It’s worth experimenting with different liquids for mixing your creatine to find the sweet spot for your thirst and hydration levels.
-You don’t want to have to mix your creatine with a gallon of water to wash it down, and you also don’t want to chug a coffee and have to pee three times between working sets.
+You don’t want to mix your creatine with a gallon of water to wash it down, and you also don’t want to chug a coffee and have to pee three times between working sets.

 My best tip is to use ~¼ cup of warm water to dissolve your creatine first, then mix that solution with your preferred liquid.